 College of General Studies students pursuing a major in Administration of Justice, Public Service, and Media and Professional Communications and a certificate in Nonprofit Management are required to participate in an internship; however, many students within the Humanities, Social Sciences, and Natural Sciences majors have found an internship to be very beneficial as well.
 Students have worked with local sports teams, museums and arts organizations, newspapers and magazines, and television and radio stations.

-Learn about the University’s Internship Guarantee Program.
+Learn about the University’s Internship Prep Program.

 Why complete an internship?